- GRADUATE STUDIES

 Upon retiring from the Army, he went to work at PVA-EPVA, Inc. (known as PEP-Direct now) in Wilton, NH.
 This company was a premium based direct marketing mailing house.
 Its primary customers were nonprofit organizations doing fund raising activities for their organizational needs.
 PVA-EPVA, Inc. business activities included doing business internationally.
 While at PVA-EPVA, he worked his way up from initially being assigned as a Department Manager, to the Warehouse Manager, to the Manufacturing Production Manager and finally the position as Director of Quality Assurance, Business Management Systems and Safety.
 As the Manufacturing Production Manager he was responsible for a three shift operation including eight major functional areas that produced and shipped up to 5,000,000 pieces of finished goods per week.
 While serving in his last position, he was the Process Owner (Manager) for the following business processes: Document Control and Process Mapping; Internal Auditing; Business Review; and Corrective and Preventive Action.
 Kent managed all the Quality Assurance activities and all the Safety activities for the Corporation.
 In addition, he was responsible for publishing the Corporate Newsletter as well as creating and later updating the Corporate Marketing Video.

 Kent has extensive training and experience in both Quality Management and Corporate Management, both at the Corporate/System level and at the individual process level.
-As a Granite State Quality Council Award Examiner, he is trained in the Malcolm Baldrige National Quality Award Criteria.
+As a Granite (NH) State Quality Council Award Examiner in 1997, he is trained in the Malcolm Baldrige National Quality Award Criteria.
 He is a trained Internal Auditor.
 Kent studied the Deming System of Profound Knowledge and 14 Management Obligations under Dr. Michael Quigley, at the Center for Collaborative Leadership, School of Graduate Studies, at Rivier College in Nashua New Hampshire.
 He worked with Dr. Quigley in establishing a Deming User Group at Rivier College.
 Kent's extensive training and experience includes International Business Operations; ISO 9000 – 1994 and 2000 Quality Systems; Dr. J. M. Juran's Quality Improvement Tools; Peter Senge's Strategies and Tools for Building a Learning Organization; Six Sigma Process Improvement; Disaster Recover and Business Emergency Preparedness and a host of other Quality Management and Business Management methods, tools and practices.
 While at PVA-EPVA, he developed and conducted corporate level Quality Management Training Programs providing this training to all levels of employees from the CEO to Production Associates.

 As a result of the heavy workload on the faculty members of the Business Administration Division, Kent volunteered to become the Division TaskStream Project Officer (later to be called Division Coordinator).
 Kent created PowerPoint Presentations and presented them to the Franklin Pierce faculty, Franklin Pierce Board of Trustees and at the TaskStream 2007 Collaboration Exchange held on February 23, 2007, in New York City.